-Wills and trusts attorneys at the Law Offices of Michael W. Alpert can help you address all legal needs related to setting up wills and trusts.
+Nassau County wills and trusts attorneys at the Law Offices of Michael W. Alpert can help you address all legal needs related to setting up wills and trusts.
 It is important to have a properly drafted will in order to give clear direction as to your intent as to how you would want your estate to be administered.

 Without a will correctly drafted by an experienced wills, trusts and estates attorney, there will be a great deal of uncertainty as to how assets and property are to be administered.
 Further, complications can arise as to how to care for minor children in the event of your death.
 Please know that the Law Offices of Michael W. Alpert, Esq. will ensure that any will drafted by our office will be legally valid, clear, and unambiguous.
 Contact us today at 516-280-7288 for a FREE consultation.

 Virtual and contactless in-person estate planning is available.
 No office visit is necessary.
 Virtual notary available.
 Call (516) 280-7288 for immediate help.

 Simple Will vs. Living Trust: Which One Is Right For Me?